Skip to main content

 4

-Separately, on their own schedule, the worker initiates a withdrawal from their Shor account to an external bank account they’ve linked.
-This step uses the destination country’s local banking rail: ACH, SEPA, UPI, FPS, PIX, etc.
+For workers whose pay lands in their Shor account: separately, on their own schedule, they initiate a withdrawal to an external bank account they’ve linked.
+This step uses the destination country’s local banking rail: ACH, SEPA, UPI, FPS, PIX, etc. Workers on bank-direct pay contracts skip this step.

-Employer→worker credits typically land in a couple of minutes.
-Workers can hold balances in multiple currencies and withdraw on their own schedule.
+Employer-to-worker credits typically land in a couple of minutes.
+Workers on the wallet model can hold balances in multiple currencies and withdraw on their own schedule.
+Workers on bank-direct pay contracts receive funds straight to their bank at the same speed.

 Shor Accounts